-At Center for Racial Justice in Education, we believe that racial justice work is a journey, and requires on an on-going commitment to racial justice education, self-reflection and community engagement.
+At Center for Racial Justice in Education, we believe that racial justice work is a journey, and requires an on-going commitment to racial justice education, self-reflection, and community engagement.
 From customized trainings, to consultations, to year-long initiatives, we offer the following opportunities for longer-term partnership.

 Follow Up Training (Prerequisite- Talking about Race)

 Center for Racial Justice in Education offers follow up training for educators and institutions who have participated in Talking about Race to deepen their learning and practice, through exploring topics such as unconscious bias, racial identity development, and creating racially equitable institutions.

 Center for Racial Justice in Education offers consultation services to support educational institutions as they implement racial justice initiatives within their school communities.
 This can include, but is not limited to: implementing a racial justice needs assessment, coaching, observation, and strategy development.